OwnLocal/ruby-style-guide/tlrd.md

         body: source.text
       )
     end

-    menu_items = [
-      "Spam", "Spam", "Spam", "Spam", "Spam", "Spam", "Spam", "Spam", "Baked beans", "Spam", "Spam", "Spam", "Spam", "Spam" ]
     ```

-* Limit lines to 100 characters.
+* Use one empty line between method definitions and also to break up a method into logical
+  paragraphs internally.
+* Avoid using `\` line continuations for anything but string concatenation.
-* Avoid and remove trailing whitespace.
+* Avoid trailing whitespace.
 * Don't use block comments.
 And remove all commented out code.

 ## Syntax

 * Use `::` only to reference constants and constructors (like `Array()` or `Nokogiri::HTML()`).
   Never use `::` for regular method invocation.

-* Use `def` with parentheses when there are arguments.
-Omit the
-  parentheses when the method doesn't accept any arguments.

 * Never use `for`.
 * Never use `then` for multi-line `if/unless`.
 * Always put the condition on the same line as the `if`/`unless`.
-* Use one expression per branch in a ternary operator.
-  This means that ternary operators must not be nested.
-  Also never use multi-line ternaty operators.
+* Ternary operators should only be used for very simple, readable expressions.
 * Avoid the use of `!!`.

-* The `and` and `or` keywords are only acceptable for flow control.
+* The `and` and `or` keywords are acceptable for flow control.
   Always use `&&` and `||` in boolean expressions.

     ```Ruby
     # boolean expression
     if some_condition && some_other_condition
-      do_something
-    end
+      #control flow
+      document.save or raise DocumentSavingError, "The document didn't save! (lolwut)" end

     # control flow
-    document.save or raise DocumentSavingError, "The document didn't save! (lolwut)"

-    # control flow
     render :error and return
     ```

-* Favor modifier `if/unless` usage when you have a short, single-line body.

-    ```Ruby
-    do_something if some_condition
-    ```

-* Favor `unless` over `if !`
+* Favor `unless` over `if !` and `until` over `while !`
 * Never use `unless` with `else`.
 Rewrite these with the positive case first.
 * Only use parentheses around a condition when assigning a variable inside the conditional expression:

     ```Ruby